stemoutreach/DataAndAgentsLab/18-how-to-open-and-run-notebooks-in-google-colab.md

 A good habit is to save your own working copy.

-If the notebook opens from GitHub or another shared source:
+If the notebook opens from GitHub, GitLab, or another shared source:
 - save a copy into your own Google Drive before doing a lot of work

 That way: